-As also explained in Lecture 5, while Fluent has a built-in function (under Results:Fluxes) to directly extract the "rate of heat transfer" across a surface, the quantity calculated by that function is different from that defined by Eq.
+While Fluent has a built-in function (under Results:Fluxes) to directly extract the "rate of heat transfer" across a surface, the quantity calculated by that function is different from that defined by Eq.
 (1).
-(Further explanations will be given in future lectures.)
-DO NOT use that built-in function for this task.
+Please DO NOT use that built-in function for this task.